Coming In Hot

 I pulled into the driveway, wondering who the four bikes belonged to.
-Nobody I knew in the Steel Riders had ape-hangar handlebars like these.
+Nobody I knew in the Steel Brotherhood had ape-hangar handlebars like these.
 I started to back my bike under the carport when the front door slammed open and I saw men rushing out.
 They were wearing cuts, but not ours; I saw the distinctive Jaguar head on the breast.
 It was the Sons of Tezcatlipoca, a violent Mexican biker gang that was strong on the West Coast.
 The lead guy was a big Hispanic dude with a bigger pistol.
 He spotted me and raised it up.

 “FUCK,” I said to myself as I put my Harley in gear and twisted the throttle.
 He started shooting as I tore out of the driveway, and one of them hit me just above the right hip as I turned left.
 Blood spattered onto my jacket and handlebar as I accelerated away.
 “Double FUCK,” I cursed as I turned onto the road and headed for help.

 I focused on my driving, passing cars wildly and driving between lanes where I had to.
 I could hear their motorcycles behind me.
 I pressed the button on my handlebar.
 “Siri, call clubhouse,” I said over the Bluetooth headset in my helmet.
 The phone dialed and a familiar voice answered.
-“Steel Riders, Speedbump speaking,” he said.
+“Steel Brotherhood Orlando, Speedbump speaking,” he said.

 “SPEEDBUMP!
 It’s Harleigh.
 Four guys from Sons of Tezcatlipoca were at my parent’s house.
 I’ve been shot, and I’m five minutes out with them on my ass.
 Get everyone to the gate, I’m coming in hot.”